About us

 - Department of Geography, The University of Manchester, Manchester, UK;

-- KTH SEED (Department of Sustainable Development, Environmental Science and Engineering), KTH Royal Institute of Technology in Stockholm, Sweden.
+- Environmental Science Department at KTH (aka SEED), KTH Royal Institute of Technology in Stockholm, Sweden.

 Participating researchers have also received support from institutions :